filak/MessyProps/README.md

 # MessyProps
-UnMessing Java *.properties files
+Unmessing Java *.properties files

 Java properties files can get messy.
-Using this script you can check the properties files.
+With **props_check.py** script you can check the properties files.

 The script might be useful for:
 - checking local config files for new/obsolete keys - ie when upgrading to a new version